cocoatehcat/cocoatehcat.github.io/_posts/2025-06-03-first-temple.markdown

 It was a sight to see.

 Not just the pigeons, all of it.
-It made me realize that even if we do not consciously see it, religion is a major part of Thai’s lives.
-The people we say there praying showed me that even in silence, there is an enormous impact on your soul.
+It made me realize that even if we do not consciously see it, religion is a major part of Thais' lives.
+The people we saw there praying showed me that even in silence, there is an enormous impact on your soul.

 And another thing I learned is that what I think of culture, what this culture is, is not what I had in mind at all, and I am very excited to learn more over the next eight weeks here.